-5.1.5.
-Cheque receipt
+5.1.5 Cheque receipt

-Currently, to receive a cheque that has been processed, the person for whom the cheque is written must approach the Office Manager in the EUS Office, and he or she will hand that individual the cheque.
+Currently, to receive a cheque that has been processed, it will be mailed to the address that was filled on Nexonia.
+If campus opens, then the cheque will be available for pickup on campus.
+The person for whom the cheque is written must approach the Office Manager in the EUS Office, and he or she will hand that individual the cheque.
 Cheques prepared on Wednesday should be picked up on Friday of that week.